17.1 Honors Awarded by the Visiting Examiners

 The Maurice G. Eldridge ‘61 Community Service Award is awarded to a graduating Senior that has served the Black Cultural Center Community, as well as the Swarthmore Community-at-large with a commitment to academic excellence linked to socially responsible and civic engagement.
 Awarded to Patrick Houston ‘17.

 The Flack Achievement Award, established by Jim and Hertha Flack in 1985, is given to a deserving student who, during his or her first two years at the College, has demonstrated leadership potential and a good record of achievement in both academic and extracurricular activities.
-Not awarded this year.

 The Chuck James Literary Prize is awarded to the graduating senior who has made the greatest contribution to the literary life of the black community.